RESTyard/RESTyard/README.md

 }
 ```

 By design the Extension encourages routes to not have multiple keys in the route template.
 Also only routes to a `HypermediaObject` may have a key.
-Actions related to a `HypermediaObject` must be available as a sub route to its corresponding object so required route template variables can be filled for the current `HypermediaObject`.
+Actions related to
+a `HypermediaObject` must be available as a sub route to its corresponding object so required route template variables can be filled for the actions host `HypermediaObject`.
 Example:
 ```
 http://localhost:5000/Customers/{key}